 9 tips to exercise with Myasthenia Gravis

 Statutory warning: Opinions and suggestions in this post are completely my personal ones.
-From my years of graduating in a course called Myasthenia Gravis.
+From my years of graduating in an autoimmune disorder called Myasthenia Gravis.

 So, should one exercise when diagnosed with Myasthenia Gravis or not?

 This is one difficult question to answer in a clear-cut yes or a no.

 I shall tell you why.
 This extremely rare autoimmune disorder called Myasthenia Gravis confuses the daylight out of us.
 It’s all about muscle weakness, right?
 Especially the extremities, like the hands and feet and the facial muscles as also the eyes.

 So, if you exercise-the muscles get tired and the symptoms get aggravated.
 If you do not exercise, well, the muscles lose strength.
 Boing!!!!!

 Having said that, I personally have come to the conclusion that ideally, the answer is a Yes.

 I, ideally don’t want anyone to make the mistake I did, for whatever reasons.

 Post my 3rd surgery in 2015 that removed some ‘hotspots’ from the right lung, I was told not to exercise for a while.
 I took the doctor’s advice seriously.